Inside Iconic Houses Tours are back! Isokon Building 18 November

 Catherine Croft: Getting Away from the Demolition Mentality in the UK

 Catherine Croft is director of the Twentieth Century (C20) Society for 20th-century architecture in London and editor of C20 magazine.
 The author of the book Concrete Architecture, she is an expert on concrete conservation, which she also teaches.
-At the conference, she presents case studies including the homes of Richard Rogers and Charles Jencks.
+Catherine shares her concern with us about the homes of Richard Rogers and Charles Jencks.

 For the uninitiated, what does the C20 Society do?